 There is no tuition cost to parents who opt for open enrollment, though parents may be charged the same fees as resident students.
 Parents are responsible for transportation to and from school.

 How to apply

-Explore the pages on this webside to learn more about our district highlights and some featured programs.
+Explore the pages on this webside to learn more about our academic programs and what makes our district special.